tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 When it comes to reading speed, skimming won't help.
 If you read a lot, your reading speed will improve naturally.

+### Should I use a smaller font when reading to get used to small fonts?

+Avoid small fonts, they're bad for your eyes.

+Because today almost all reading is done on a computer, you can set a larger font no problem.
+Plus, computers make lookups and sentence mining easier.

+Some printed books are written in small fonts, but you don't need to practice reading small fonts in order to read them.
+If you can read Japanese in a larger font fluently, you're going to be able to read smaller fonts too.

 ### What should I be "doing" while actively immersing?

 Looking up words.